CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 Any running flow execution may be aborted by selecting the flow and clicking the `Stop the execution` icon.
 The flow execution will be immediately stopped.

-See the [View and Abort Running Flow Executions tutorial][] for a step-by-step guide.
+See the [View and Abort Running Flow Executions][View and Abort Running Flow Executions tutorial] tutorial for a step-by-step guide.

 ## Remarks